guigrpa/timm/README.md

 arr2 === arr
 // false

-// ... but the same object is returned if there are no changes: replaceAt(arr, 1, 'b') === arr
+// The same object is returned if there are no changes: replaceAt(arr, 1, 'b') === arr
 // true
 ```